lcabrp/patient_analysis_01/README.md

 6. Open the `healthcare_analysis.ipynb` notebook to view the analysis.

+## Execution Order

+**⚠️ IMPORTANT: Follow this exact order:**

+1. **First**: Run `python3 setup_project.py`
+   - Generates synthetic patient and hospital datasets
+   - Saves raw data to `./data/` directory as CSV files

+2. **Second**: Open and run `healthcare_analysis.ipynb`
+   - Loads the pre-generated datasets
+   - Performs feature engineering (creates new columns)
+   - Creates SQLite database with the enhanced data
+   - Demonstrates SQL queries and statistical insights

+**Do NOT skip step 1** - the notebook expects the data files to exist and will show an error if they're missing.

 ### What to Expect

-After running the setup script, you will have:
+**After running `setup_project.py`:**
-- Synthetic patient and hospital datasets in the `./data/` directory
+- ✅ Synthetic patient and hospital datasets in the `./data/` directory
-- A SQLite database (`healthcare_database.db`) with the processed data
-- All necessary files to run the complete analysis
+- ✅ Raw CSV files ready for analysis

-The main notebook will walk you through:
+**The analysis notebook will then:**
+- 📊 Load and explore the pre-generated datasets
-- Data exploration and cleaning
+- 🧹 Perform data cleaning and validation
-- Feature engineering
+- 🔧 Create new features through feature engineering
-- Database operations with SQL joins
+- 🗄️ Create SQLite database and demonstrate SQL joins
-- Statistical analysis
-- Three different types of visualizations
+- 📈 Generate three different types of visualizations
-- Key insights and recommendations
+- 📋 Provide statistical analysis and business insights

 ## Technologies Used
 - **Python**: Core programming language for data analysis